netzpirat/guard-coffeescript/README.md

 ### Rails app with the asset pipeline

 With the introduction of the [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html) in Rails 3.1 there is no need to compile your CoffeeScripts with this Guard.

-However if you like to have instant validation feedback (preferably with a Growl notification) directly after you save a change, then you may want still use this Guard and just skip the generation of the output file:
+However, if you would still like to have feedback on the validation of your CoffeeScripts (preferably with a Growl notification) directly after you save a change, then you can still use this Guard and simply skip generation of the output file:

 ```ruby
 guard 'coffeescript', :input => 'app/assets/javascripts', :noop => true